kawsarkabir/kawsarkabir/README.md

     <img src="./images/cover.svg"/>
 </a>

-<p>I am Kawsar Kabir, a Jr. Full-Stack Developer (MERN Stack).
-An Intellectually curious, self-motivated, and enthusiastic web developer with a deep interest in JavaScript.
-Seeking a challenging yet rewarding career with a progressive organization that provides the opportunity for development.
+<p>Hey!
+I'm Kawsar Kabir, a passionate and self-motivated Jr. Full-Stack Developer with over 3 years of hands-on learning experience in web development.
+I specialize in the MERN stack (MongoDB, Express, React, Node.js) along with JavaScript and TypeScript.
+What drives me is my intellectual curiosity and deep enthusiasm for problem-solving - I love building scalable, user-friendly web applications that make a real difference.
+My ultimate dream?
+To become a skilled Software Engineer and eventually launch my own IT startup that creates impactful tech products for businesses and communities.
+Right now, I'm actively seeking opportunities where I can grow, contribute, and collaborate in challenging and rewarding environments.

 </p>

 ## :eyes: Current overview